Start9Labs/documentation/site/source/support/faq/faq-services.rst

 What if I cannot connect to a Service?
 --------------------------------------
-Please make sure the service is started by viewing it in the Services tab in the Embassy dashboard menu.
+Please make sure the service is started by viewing it in the Services tab in the StartOS dashboard menu.
 A green indicator bar should be visible.

 Can it be used as a firewall?
 -----------------------------